aclark4life/pelican-blog/content/plone-secrets-episode-2-collective-python-buildout.rst

 :date: 2011-07-06 12:45
 :tags: Plone, Python

 You know who uses the (Plone) Collective Python buildout?
 Me neither, because we don't have any good statistics on its use (that I know of).
 If it were a Python package, we could at least `count the number of times it has been downloaded`_.

 You know who should use it?
 Everyone.

 *[dramatic pause…]*

 OK maybe not everyone, but at least everyone that regularly develops with **multiple versions of Python**.
 Here's why.

 Actively maintained
 ===================

-Check out this `log`_:
+Check out the log.

-`|image0|`_

 It has been going strong for over 3 years.

 If I recall correctly, it was born out of the frustration¹ of having to compile Python on Mac OS X Leopard.
 Python *never* compiles correctly on new versions of OS X (which is a complete mystery to me given that Apple ships with Python, don't they think people will want to compile it?).

 Easy to install
 ===============

 Got Subversion?
 Then you *can haz* the Collective Python buildout².
 You will also need to bootstrap it with whatever Python version you happen to have laying around.
 I won't go into detail about this; but suffice it to say depending on your OS, one of the following or something like it should work:

 ::